 When Ripley threatened Ash’s secret mission to bring back the alien at the expense of the crew’s lives, Ash went ballistic and tried to kill her by shoving a rolled-up porno mag down her throat.

-Tanacharison’s secret mission, it seemed, was to destroy the French.
+Tanacharison had his own secret mission, it seemed, which was actually to destroy the French.
 His driving force was reportedly his intense hatred of the French stemming from the time they took him captive as a child and boiled and ate his father.

 The Half-King found his opportunity for twitchy vengeance when he and Washington attacked a band of Canadians.
 A witness said he saw the Half-King yell in French, “Thou art not yet dead, my father!” as he tomahawked a wounded Canadian diplomat’s skull, washed his hands with his brains, and scalped him.
-I would hate to see what a Full-King would have done.
+I can’t say for sure that this eyewitness account of the Half-King is accurate, but I can say I’d hate to see what a Full-King would have done.

 I know I mentioned the Half-King in my last blog, but this dude is so fascinating I may try to shoehorn him into any topic I can.
 “Was James K. Polk the Illegitimate Son of the Half-King?”
 I don’t know, I haven’t written it yet.